Location: UT-Austin, Butler School of Music

 Students of member teachers: $35.
 Students of non-member teachers: $70 plus $50 non-member teacher fee

 Through the Ella Louise Burba Piano Contest, talented young pianists from grades 1 – 12 have an opportunity to participate from an early age in a local competitive event.
 Top awards go to those who demonstrate the highest level of musicality and technical polish.
-Also, division awards are given to encourage students to participate at each division level (elementary, junior and/or senior) as they develop their pianistic skills.

 - The repertoire requirements are at the teacher’s discretion, which is aligned with the repertoire requirements of the TMTA SA Performance Contest.
 This “open choice” helps those students preparing specific repertoire for other contests.
 Generous time limits for each age group are also set.